hmeng/the-gen-z-catechism/chapters/post-12.md

 ---
-layout: default
+layout: chapter
-title: "Post 12"
+title: "Post #12: How do we honor God in worship?"
 ---
 # Post #12: How do we honor God in worship?